labex-labs/open-source-labs/python/python-mastery/lab-ex1-4-exception-handling/en/step2.md

 44671.15
 ```

-The program now:
+The program now does the following:

-1. Attempts to process each line of the file
+1. It attempts to process each line of the file.
-2. If a line contains invalid data, it catches the ValueError
+2. If a line contains invalid data, it catches the `ValueError`.
-3. Prints a helpful message about the problem
+3. It prints a helpful message about the problem.
-4. Continues processing the rest of the file
+4. It continues processing the rest of the file.
-5. Returns the total cost based on the valid lines
+5. It returns the total cost based on the valid lines.

 This approach makes our program much more robust when dealing with imperfect data.
+It can handle errors gracefully and still provide useful results.